Financial Capability Continues to Grow in Importance

 In today’s world, we carry around a wealth of financial knowledge in our pockets.
 Our smartphones ensure that we’re never more than a few screen taps away from the answers to all of our questions.
 If you think about, carrying a smartphone is like having a bank or credit union branch in your pocket.
-Yet we’re still celebrating Financial Literacy Month like nothing has changed – when, in reality, a lot has changed.
+Yet many institutions still talk about Financial Literacy like nothing has changed – when, in reality, a lot has changed.

 Taken at its most basic definition, literacy is the ability to read and write.
-And while an understanding of financial products and terminology may have been a worthy goal for bank and credit union customers in the past, the bar needs to be raised for a world of technology and complex financial decision-making.
+And while an understanding of financial products and terminology may have been a worthy goal for bank and credit union customers in the past, modern customers need the financial capability to confront a world of technology and complex financial decision-making.

 A Brief History of Financial Literacy